JohnMorgenrood/amy/README.md

 # Makeup by Amy - Professional Portfolio Website

-A stunning, modern portfolio website for Amy Morgenrood, a professional makeup artist based in Cape Town with 8+ years of onset experience in film and television.
+A stunning, modern portfolio website for Amy Morgenrood, a professional makeup artist based in Cape Town with 8+ years of on-set experience in film and television.

 ## 🎨 Features